-So, are molly fish fin nippers?
-Mollies are more likely to bite the fins of other molly fish.
-It’s common for one Molly Fish to nip at another, and it can cause serious damage to their health if not addressed.
-These fish will nip each other’s fins in an overcrowded tank.
+Sadly, yes, molly fish are fin nippers that are more likely to bite the fins of other molly fish and other tank mates.
+It’s common for one Molly Fish to nip at another in an overcrowded tank, and it can cause serious damage to their health if not addressed.

 First, let’s talk about what a Molly Fish is.
 There are many different types of “Mollies.”
 However, in this post, we will only focus on the fin nipping habit of Molly fish.